+Elecrticity flow

+Hydrogen

+Artificial natural gas (produced by green electricity)

+Heat supply

 Will my power supply stay secure?

+There are far more power plants in Germany than are needed to supply the population.
+As experts at the Federal Ministry of Economics write, coal-fired power plants of at least seven gigawatts could be shut down without endangering power supply.
+It is therefore the responsibility of the complementary power system, consisting of various renewable energy plants, to secure the power supply once such plants are decommissioned.
+Wind turbines generate a particularly large amount of electricity in the winter and spring months.
+They thus complement particularly well the annual load cycle of PV systems with a high feed-in in the summer months.
+"Non-supply-dependent" renewable energy technologies such as biogas also play an important role.
+These technologies can always be used if the demand for electricity cannot be completely covered by wind power generation.
+Natural gas can also compensate fluctuations in the supply of wind power and is cleaner than other fossil fuels.
+Supply bottlenecks can thus be reliably avoided

-Wind and solar energy are weather dependent.
-There are phases in which more or less electricity is produced.
-However, through sector coupling, this volatility can be balanced out and the power supply can be ensured at all times.
-In addition, biogas plants can also provide a significant amount of controllable power.
-In the combination and cooperation of all renewable energies, a completely fossil-free power supply can be ensured in Germany.45 Energy supply in Germany has been prepared for the increased feed-in from renewable energies with flexibility options for some years now.
+In addition, energy supply in Germany has been prepared for the increased feed-in from renewable energies with flexibility options for some years now.
 This transformation process is very complex and includes, for example, the increased use of load management, power-to-heat systems and decentralised storage systems.
 As a result, supply security in Germany has remained at a consistently high level since the beginning of the energy transition.
-In 2020, electricity customers throughout Germany were without electricity for an average of only 10 minutes and 45 seconds.
-46 This also includes disturbances caused by earthworks and dredging.
-Security of supply with parallel wind energy expansion: Average power outage time in minutes (2009-2020)
+In 2016, electricity customers throughout Germany were without electricity for an average of only 11.5 minutes.40 This also includes disturbances caused by earthworks and dredging.